 Variable Pay Increases, Financial Sector Leads

-Industries are going to have a 0.4% increase in the average variable pay percentage.
-Foremost in this is the financial services sector with 20.7%.
+Industries are going to have a 0.4% point increase in the average variable pay percentage.
+The highest variable pay as a percent of CPC is reported by the Banking & Financial Services sector with 19.9% in 2017-18.
 Along with a dip in terms of increment, the banking and financial sector has taken hits largely due to demonetization.
-The lowest comes from the energy sector, a meagre 10.1%.
+The lowest comes from the Energy Sector, a meagre 10.4%.

 Attrition Levels High Despite High Salaries